emredogan7/age-estimation-by-CNN/README.md

 # Age Estimation by CNN Based Regression Model

 - _Completed by: Hamdi Alperen Çetin & Emre Doğan_

-- This is the README file of CS559 Deep Learning Course Homework, Bilkent University 2019.
 - We propose a Convolutional Neural Network Model to succesfully estimate the age of a person given her/his cropped face image.
 Different from the classical CNN models, our model ends up with a regression layer, not a classifier one.
 So, backpropagation process is done based on the regression output.

 - For a more detailed technical report, check [here.](./doc/report.pdf)